Hispanic Heritage Month: What’s a pupusa?

 SAN DIEGO — If you haven’t heard of a pupusa, this is your month to try one.

 “Basically like a stuffed tortilla and you can stuff it with different ingredients.
-The most popular are beans, cheese and pork,” said Monica Aguilar, daughter of owner of Cuscatlan Salvadorean Food in Kearny Mesa.
+The most popular are beans, cheese, and pork,” said Monica Aguilar, daughter of the owner of Cuscatlan Salvadorean Food in Kearny Mesa.

 The popular Salvadorean dish can be found all over San Diego, from North County to the South Bay.

-Juan Alvarenga, owner of Cuscatlan Salvadorean Food, opened his restaurant in August 2021.
+Juan Alvarenga, the owner of Cuscatlan Salvadorean Food, opened his restaurant in August 2021.

-“Wanting his own restaurant was always something that he wanted to do and so during the pandemic, he stopped working where he was and then he was was like, ‘I’m just going to go for it,’” Aguilar said.
+“Wanting his own restaurant was always something that he wanted to do and so during the pandemic, he stopped working where he was, and then he was like, ‘I’m just going to go for it,’” Aguilar said.

 Alvarenga opened his restaurant in Kearny Mesa after his brother opened the first Cuscatlan in Escondido years ago.